honestappalachia/haps-docs/overview.rst

 Quick Outline
 -------------

-Honest Appalachia allows users to upload files safely and anonymously through our secure upload site.
+Honest Appalachia is designed to help users to upload files safely and anonymously through our secure upload site.
 The secure upload site is a Tor Hidden Service, a web server using a special protocol that protects the anonymity of both the client and the server.

-When the hidden service receives a file, it encrypts it and uploads it to a separate file server before securely deleting the original copy.
+When the hidden service receives a file, it encrypts it and uploads it to a separate file server, then securely deletes the original copy.
 This encrypted copy is only accessible to members of Honest Appalachia, who will retrieve these files and strip them of metadata that could potentially identify the source.

 Once a "cleaned" version of the uploaded file is produced, it will be distributed among our network of journalists and potentially published for the public to view on our website.